pulumi/pulumi-self-hosted-installers/ecs-hosted/ts/README.md

 Version ID | Date | Note
 ---|---|---
 1 | 01/22/2022 | DNS project added; Route53 A records are contained in a separate project to allow a different AWS account to be used, if needed.
-2 | 05/03/2022 | README.md split into Golang and Typescript specific versions
+2 | 05/03/2022 | README.md split into Golang and TypeScript specific versions

 ## User Guides: